top of page

 Reading

 I've always been a book lover.
-Ever since I was a kid, books have been my safe haven, a place to escape from the world's craziness.
-The magic of words pulled me in like a moth to a flame, sparking my imagination and letting me explore worlds far beyond my own.
-Growing up with a strict mom who ran a tight ship and had high expectations, I often felt the pressure.
-In that setting, I found comfort in novels, biographies, and fantasy stories, where the only demands were those of the tales themselves.
-Reading became more than just a hobby; it became a crucial part of who I am.
+Ever since I was a kid, books have been my escape from the craziness of the world, sparking my imagination and letting me dive into far-off places.
+Growing up with a strict mom and lots of pressure, I often felt the heat.
+In that setting, I found comfort in novels, biographies, and fantasy tales.
+Reading turned into more than just a pastime; it became a key part of who I am.

 ## The Role of Reading in My Life